By choosing plants that positively interact with your leeks, you may reap bigger harvests, deter pests, and make better use of your space.

 If they are ready, use a garden fork or trowel to loosen the soil around the base of the leek.
 Next, gently lift the plant out of the ground by grasping the leaves.
 Shake off the excess soil and trim the roots a bit.

-Finally, store leeks unwashed in the refrigerator for up to 2 weeks.
+Finally, store unwashed leeks in the refrigerator for up to 2 weeks.
 Place them in plastic and keep them in the crisper drawer.

 Where to Buy Seeds